-COMMENTS ON AUDITOR-GENERAL'S OPINION 2020//21
+COMMENTS ON AUDITOR-GENERAL'S OPINION 2022/23

-There was a marked improvement in the resolution of issues raised by Auditor-General for the 2020/21 financial year.
-As at 30 June 2021 the municipality has resolved 63% of audit findings raised by Auditor-General as well as 80% issues raised by Internal Audit.
+As at 30 June 2023 the municipality has resolved 65% of audit findings raised by Auditor-General as well as 100% issues raised by Internal Audit.
 These efforts have helped our cause to maintain the unqualified audit opinion in the current financial year.
+The total number of findings for the year under review were nineteen (19) which is an improvement on the twenty four (24) from the previous financial year.